 If you have sent a job application, you will usually have to wait a while to hear back.
 When is it worth asking about the status of your application?
 Depending on the employer and the position’s closing date, it will be time sooner or later to send a follow-up e-mail after the application.
 We explain how this should be done and what needs to be considered.Job application follow-up e-mail: template and sample

-In application procedures, soft skills like these are often specifically sought after: Are you particularly team-oriented, ambitious, critical, empathetic, communicative, and well organized?
+Are you particularly team-oriented, ambitious, critical, empathetic, communicative, and well organized?
 Can you present well, manage your working hours, learn new skills, and work independently?
 Are you resilient, curious, self-reflective, and engaged?
 Almost every employer asks these questions when looking for new employees.
-It is therefore important to know the definition and types of soft skills if you want to be successful in the labor market.
+In application procedures, soft skills like these are often specifically sought after and almost every employer asks these questions when looking for new employees.
+These soft skills are not usually certified, but they have a significant impact on your character, Iit is therefore important to know the definition and types of soft skills if you want to be successful in the labor market.

 - What are soft skills and how do they differ from hard skills?

 - How do I communicate my soft skills?